Traci Braxton

 Traci Renee Braxton (April 2, 1971 – March 12, 2022) was an American singer, reality television personality, and radio personality.

 Early life

 Traci Renee Braxton was born in Severn, Maryland the third child of her parents.
 Her father, Michael Conrad Braxton Sr., was a Methodist clergyman and power company worker, and her mother, Evelyn Jackson, a native of South Carolina, was a former opera singer and cosmetologist, as well as a pastor.
 Braxton's maternal grandfather was also a pastor.

-Traci Renee Braxton has an older brother, Michael Jr. (born in 1968), and four sisters, Toni (born in 1967), Towanda (born in 1973), Trina (born in 1974) and Tamar (born in 1977).
+Braxton has an older brother, Michael Jr. (born in 1968), and four sisters, Toni (born in 1967), Towanda (born in 1973), Trina (born in 1974) and Tamar (born in 1977).
 Braxton and her siblings were raised in a strict religious household, and Braxton's first performing experience was singing in her church choir.

 Career

 1989–1991: Career beginnings with The Braxtons

 Toni, Traci, Towanda, Trina, and Tamar Braxton signed their first record deal with Arista Records in 1989.
 In 1990, they released their first single, "Good Life".
 It would be their only single as a fivesome.
 "Good Life" peaked at No. 79 on the Billboard Hot R&B/Hip-Hop Singles chart.
 At the time of the single's release, the members' age differences created a problem with marketing.
 Subsequently, The Braxtons were dropped from Arista Records.

 In 1991, during a showcase with Antonio "L.A."
 Reid and Kenneth "Babyface" Edmonds—who were in the process of forming LaFace Records—Toni Braxton, minus her four sisters, was chosen and signed as the label's first female solo artist.
 At the time, the remaining members were told that LaFace was not looking for another girl group, since they had just signed TLC.